 With its five-star facilities and world-class service, this glamorous Belle Epoque-style hotel is probably the most famous hotel in Chamonix.
 They have an on-site restaurant as well as a luxurious spa with a hammam, heated pool and an outdoor hot tub.

-If you have any questions about this hike, just let me know in the comments.
+As always, if you have any questions about this hike, just let me know in the comments!

 Enjoyed reading this post?
 Pin it!